-College Senate President 2019-2020
+College Senate President 2020-2021

-College Senate has three candidates for President-elect.
+College Senate has two candidates for President-elect.

 The College Senate President represents the faculty and professional staff on numerous committees, college functions and deliberations.

 The successful candidate will serve as president-elect during Jennifer Perkins’s presidency in 2019-20, and then as president during the 2020-21 academic year.

 Faculty and professional staff are invited to attend a candidate forum held during the College Senate meeting on April 16, 2:30 pm at the Central Campus Heath Sciences Building, Room 4510.

 Voting will commence on April 22 and end on April 28.

 Here are the candidates (in alphabetical order, by last name):

 Education: Masters of Fine Arts, University of Wisconsin, Madison, Wisconsin, Bachelor’s of Fine Arts, Drake University, Des Moines, Iowa, Adult Vocational Education Certification, University of Connecticut, Hamden, Connecticut (partial course work)

 Past Teaching Certifications: Connecticut Teacher Certification and North Carolina Teacher Certification, Graphic Communication (both expired)